 By Atom | Jun 20, 2023, 4:26 PM

-Are you considering Sir Thomas Rich's School for your son?
+Are you considering applying to Sir Joseph Williamson's Mathematical School?
 We've collated all the information you need to know about 2024 entry to Year 7.
-Keep reading to learn about key dates, the admissions process, and how to prepare for the Gloucestershire 11 plus exam.
+Keep reading to learn about key dates, the admissions process, and tips to help your child succeed in the Medway Test.

 School type: boys' grammar with mixed sixth form